LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Related Work

 Maintaining tracks even when objects are no longer visible is a common feature shared by ImmortalTracker \cite{ImmortalTracker} and PC3T \cite{PC3T}.
 This helps reduce identification switches and fragmented tracks.
 ACK3DMOT \cite{ACK3DMOT} introduced a cost matrix for tracking-by-detection tasks based on a joint probability function that considers appearance, geometry, and distance correlation between detected bounding boxes and predicted objects.
 When combined with an adaptive cubature Kalman filter, this approach achieved enhanced tracking performance.
 PF-MOT \cite{PF-MOT} utilized a cluster-based earth-mover distance, Euclidean distance, and feature similarity to construct the cost matrix.
 Considering uncertainties, UG3DMOT \cite{UG3DMOT} evaluated data association based on random vectors, where the similarity between two multidimensional distributions was evaluated using the Jensen-Shannon divergence.

-There are alternative algorithms where each potential object is modelled using a Bernoulli process with probabilistic object existence.
+As the raise of applying random finite set (RFS) in MOT applications \cite{GM-PHD_MOT}, there are alternative algorithms where each potential object is modelled using a Bernoulli process with probabilistic object existence.
 RFS-M3 \cite{Pang2021PMBM} utilized the Poisson multi-Bernoulli mixture filter based on a random finite set (RFS) to tackle the LiDAR-based MOT problem.
 Through systematic comparative analysis, GNN-PMB \cite{GNN-PMB} demonstrated that the contemporary RFS-based Bayesian tracking framework outperformed the traditional random vector-based Bayesian tracking framework.
 BP-Tracker \cite{BP_Tracker} presented a factor graph formulation of the MOT problem and employed a belief propagation algorithm to compute the marginal association probability, representing a significant advancement in the field.